kelayamatoz/Digital-Systems-Design-Lab/spatial-design-flow.md

 source exports.sh
 sbt -Dtest.ZCU=true "; testOnly $TEST_NAME"
 ```
+For VCS and ZCU backend, you will have to set several environment variables using the `source exports.sh` command.
+Use the expoerts.sh file placed in lab3's skeleton repository.
 The synthesis process would take ~20 min to run.

 ### Simulation reports
+#### Cycle Count
+#### Resource Utilization
 After the synthesis finishes, you will have access to the report of your design's resource utilization on the target FPGA.
 The report is located in `labs/gen/$app_name/verilog-zcu/`.
 The resource utilization report is named `par_utilization.rpt`, and it contains information that looks like this (This is an example for `Lab2Part1SimpleMemReduce`):

 ```bash